On the 27 October 2019 Gainsborough’s House closed to transform itself as a national centre for art.

 Where Are We Now

-Demolition is now complete and the former labour exchange seems a distant memory.
 We are on the brink of becoming the national and international centre we have been working so hard to achieve.
-This is very exciting news for Gainsborough’s House, after years of planning, work has begun in earnest.
+This is very exciting news for Gainsborough’s House, after years of planning and fundraising, the project is nearly complete.
 This development won’t just secure the future of Gainsborough’s House, but will also be the start of regeneration of an historic market town, the creation of a long needed centre for visual art in Suffolk and a national centre for Thomas Gainsborough.
-We are increasingly feeling the international reach of the project and with the collection going off to the Pushkin State Museum of Fine Arts, Moscow later this year we look forward to welcoming masterpieces from Russia after we re-open.
 When we re-open we will have effectively doubled our staff and provided five apprenticeships, and be ready to deliver a nationally significant programme of exhibitions, events and displays.
 We will certainly have much more scope to host national and international exhibitions.

 • Building began in Autumn 2019